 Guy Marchant had great success with his books as evidenced by the number of people who started publishing their own version of La Danse Macabre.
-The book to the left was published in 1500 by Jean Belot in Geneva, (»Imprimee a genesue.
-M. ccccc.«). however, it's not a copy of Marchant, but a copy of books by Trepperel and Nicole de la Barre, which in turn were copies of Antoine Vérard.
+The book to the left was published in 1500 in Geneva: »Imprimee a genesue.
+M. ccccc.« presumably by Jean Belot. however, the woodcuts are not a copies of Marchant, but copies of Antoine Vérard.

-The front page is adorned (if that is the right word) by two of the cadaver musicians that Guy Marchant had added to his books in 1486.
+The front page is adorned (if that is the right word) by two of the four dead musicians that Guy Marchant had added to his books in 1486.

 The front page also functions as a sort of table of contents, showing that the book like many of the similar books consists of different texts.
-The book doesn't just contain "La dance Macabre", but also includes the story about the three dead and the three living (»Les troys mortz et les troys vifz«) and the 15 signs preceding Judgment Day: (»Et les quinze signes précédens le grant jugement«).
+The book doesn't just contain "La dance Macabre", but also includes the story about the three dead and the three living (»Les troys mortz et les troys vifz«) and the 15 signs preceding Judgment Day: (»Et les quinze signes precedens le grant iugement«).

 Below the picture is a text, only the first line of which remains: »Viuans qui voyes ceste dance«.
 This introduction is very reminiscent of the end of La Vie de l'Homme: »O vous humains qui voyez cette dance«.
-However, it's only this single line that is similar for we know from other versions of the book that the full verse goes: »Viuans qui voyez ceste dance / Se souvent la regardez / Vous scairez se bien la gardez / Qhoneur mondain nest pas cheuance«.
+However, it's only this single line that is similar for we know from other versions of the book that the full verse goes: »Viuans qui voyez ceste dance / Se souuent la regardez / Vous scairez se bien la gardez / Qhoneur mondain nest pas cheuance«.

 The musicians from the front page are reused on the very next page, where they are accompanied by the text: »Ce nest que vent de la vie mondaine / Mondain plaisir dure peu longuement / Longue saison na pas mais tressoudaine / Soudain mourras et ne scays quellement«.